Inattentive ADHD and Me

 Shortly after I wrote this, I heard the tragic news that one of my very close friends Eleanor Bloom had passed away from a long and debilitating illness.
 Eleanor was one of the very small group of people I felt comfortable with confiding in about my ADHD and depression.
 I know she would have been proud of me for having written this.

-This post originally appeared here.
+This post originally appeared on Medium.
 Republished with permission.